Safety Tips and Travel Insurance for Visitors China

 - Police services: dial 110

-Note: Chinese ambulances can be slow to arrive and often do not have modern medical equipment or trained responders.
+Note: Chinese ambulances can be slow to arrive and often lack modern medical equipment or trained responders.

 Embassies in China